 - more melted butter

-Warm the milk in a small saucepan over low heat to 110°F. Mix 1/3 of the milk with the dry yeast in a small bowl and let sit until bubbly and puffy, about 15 minutes.
-In a large bowl, combine remaining milk, melted butter, salt and sugar and beat until the sugar is dissolved.
-Then add the beaten eggs and bubbly yeast.
+Warm the milk and water in a small saucepan over low heat.
+Mix 1/3 of this mixture with the dry yeast in a small bowl and let sit until bubbly, about 15 minutes.
+In a large bowl, combine remaining milk mixture, melted butter, salt and sugar and beat until the sugar is dissolved.
+Then add the beaten eggs and yeast mixture.

 Add flour, 1 cup at a time, beating on high speed of stand mixer.
 When the dough gets too stiff to beat, stir in rest of flour by hand, if necessary, to make a soft dough.